 (b) a pricing system established under subsection (4);

-may apply to the commission in writing for a review of the formula or the pricing system, and the establishment of a new formula or pricing system, as the case may be.
+may apply to the Manitoba Council in writing for a review of the formula or the pricing system, and the establishment of a new formula or pricing system, as the case may be.

 (a) give to a consumer in a transaction involving fluid milk a discount, rebate or premium in either money or kind, or use or adopt in such transaction any method, plan, system or device, which results or is likely to result in

 (i) an advantage or gain of any kind, direct or indirect, for or to the consumer, or

 (ii) an alteration of the price of the fluid milk paid by the consumer; or

 (b) sell fluid milk in combination with any other commodity in such manner that the price of the fluid milk is merged with the price of the other commodity; or